-A fully-qualified Unix command name with optional command line arguments, potentially including globbing characters (aka wild cards).
-If a command name is preceded by an exclamation point, '!', the user will be prohibited from running that command.
+A Unix command with optional command line arguments, potentially including globbing characters (aka wild cards).
+The special value ALL will match any command.
+If a command is prefixed with an exclamation point '!', the user will be prohibited from running that command.